 The District treats registration fees as personal services by a contractor using object code 6299.
-The Director of Federal & State Accountability or the Program Director of the specific federal program ensures that this process is applied consistently for all registration fees.
+The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable or the Program Director of the specific federal program ensures that this process is applied consistently for all registration fees.